 Wisconsin Native Plant Garden Assistants

 Volunteers weed, plant, mulch, and do other tasks spring through autumn to maintain the native plant gardens.
-Garden volunteers learn about Wisconsin’s native plants and weeds, basic botany, and plant care.
+Garden volunteers learn about Wisconsin’s native plants and weeds, basic botany, plant care, and sustainable gardening practices that foster native plants, pollinators, and other garden wildlife.
 Individuals and groups are welcome.
 One-time, biweekly, or weekly schedules can be arranged.
 Contact Susan Carpenter at (608) 262-2445 or firstname.lastname@example.org for more information.

 Longenecker Horticultural Gardens Assistants

 Volunteers help with tree and shrub removal and planting, weeding and mulching, and pruning and follow the newest developments in the ornamental woody plant industry.
-Gain knowledge of the Arboretum’s garden specimens, understanding of horticulture practices, satisfaction of enhancing our gardens, a sense of camaraderie from working with others, and practical experience for resume building.
+Gain knowledge of the Arboretum’s garden specimens, understanding of horticulture practices, satisfaction of enhancing the gardens, a sense of camaraderie from working with others, and practical experience for resume building.
 New and experienced gardeners welcome.
 Bending, kneeling, and lifting are a part of the work, which takes place weekdays.
 On-the-job training provided.
-Contact David Stevens at (608) 890-4825 or email@example.com to learn more.
+Contact Judy Kingsbury at (608) 262-5604 or email@example.com to learn more.

 Volunteer Stewards: Ambassadors for the Arboretum

-Each summer the Arboretum offers a half-day nature program for children in pre-school through middle school.
-Our naturalists guide them through first-hand experiences in the Arboretum forests, wetlands, prairies, and classrooms.
-Camp activities include hikes, art, music, games, stories, and sensory observations.
+Each summer the Arboretum offers a half-day nature program for children in elementary through middle school.
+Our naturalists guide them through first-hand experiences in the Arboretum forests, wetlands, prairies, and gardens.
+Camp activities include hikes, hands-on science exploration, nature games, stories, sensory observations, and nature play – all meant to foster curiosity and a sense of wonder.
 Adults and teens interested in nature education can volunteer to assist the naturalists during the sessions.
 Volunteers are asked to commit to all five mornings of at least one camp session and must attend an orientation session.
-For a schedule of volunteer openings at Earth Focus Day Camp, contact Judy Kingsbury at (608) 262-5604 or email@example.com.
+For more details and a schedule of volunteer openings at Earth Focus Day Camp, contact Judy Kingsbury at (608) 262-5604 or email@example.com.

 Visitor Center Positions